flyerhzm/code_analyzer/README.md

 # CodeAnalyzer

-code_analyzer is extracted from [rails_best_practices][0], it helps you quickly build your own code analyzer tool.
+code_analyzer is extracted from [rails_best_practices][0], it helps you easily build your own code analyzer tool.

 ## Installation